-- Date and Time: May 4, 2021, at 11:00 a.m., Eastern Time - Place: Via live audio webcast at https://web.lumiagm.com/219091430; passcode: colony2021 (unique 11-digit control number required) - Voting: Only holders of record of the Company's Class A common stock, \$0.01 par value per share ("Class A common stock") and Class B common stock, \$0.01 par value per share ("Class B common stock," and together with Class A common stock, our "common stock"), as of the close of business on March 18, 2021, the record date, will be entitled to notice of the annual meeting and entitled to vote at the 2021 Annual Meeting.
+Only holders of record of the Company's Class A common stock, \$0.01 par value per share ("Class A common stock") and Class B common stock, \$0.01 par value per share ("Class B common stock," and together with Class A common stock, our "common stock"), as of the close of business on March 15, 2022, the record date, will be entitled to notice of the annual meeting and entitled to vote at the 2022 Annual Meeting of stockholders (the "2022 Annual Meeting").
 Each share of Class A common stock entitles its holder to one vote.
-Each share of Class B common stock entitles its holder to 36.5 votes. - Technical Support for the 2021 Annual Meeting: If you have difficulty accessing the virtual 2021 Annual Meeting, technicians will be available to assist you via the toll free phone number listed at https://web.lumiagm.com/286413441
+Each share of Class B common stock entitles its holder to 36.5 votes.

+Technical Support for the 2022 Annual Meeting

+If you have difficulty accessing the virtual 2022 Annual Meeting, technicians will be available to assist you via the following toll free phone number (800) 937-5449.